rhmatzeka/rhmatzeka/README.md

 <h2 align="left">Hi 👋!
-My name is Rahmat Eka Satria and I'm a Web3 Developer, from Indonesia</h2>
+My name is Rahmat Eka Satria and I'm a Web Developer and Web3 Developer, from Indonesia</h2>

 ###